gamoradima/ImagesAndPages/README.md

   - [ ] WebSocket messages from the backend with C#
   - [ ] Application Events
   - [ ] ClassFactory (declarative binding)
-  - [ ] Application Event Listener (public class myClass : AppEventListenerBase)
+  - [ ] Application Event Listener  (AppEventListenerBase or IAppEventListener)
 </details>